 Teeth grinding, a condition known as bruxism, affects millions of people.
-Yet, because most teeth grinding happens at night while asleep, many people may not be aware they suffer from this condition.
-In some cases, teeth grinding is loud enough to hear, especially by your sleeping partner.
+Yet, because most teeth grinding happens at night while asleep, many people may not know they suffer from this condition.
+Sometimes, teeth grinding is loud enough to hear, especially by your sleeping partner.
+Other signs may include a dull headache or sore jaw when you wake.
+If left untreated, teeth grinding can cause many complex dental problems and even lead to tooth loss.
+Dr. Conover can often diagnose teeth grinding in Philadelphia, PA, by simply inspecting the teeth and surrounding tissues.

-What Causes Teeth Grinding
+What Causes Teeth Grinding?

 - Stress or anxiety